rockchip-linux/rknn-toolkit2/examples/readme.txt

 └── functions
     ├── accuracy_analysis               # how to use accuracy-analysis function
-    ├── batch_size                      # how to expand batch for use multi-batch function ├── multi_input_test                # multi-input float model
-    ├── hybrid_quant                    # how to use hybrid-quantization function
+    ├── batch_size                      # how to expand batch for use multi-batch function ├── board_test                      # how to connect the board for debugging ├── dynamic_input                   # how to use dynamic_input function
-    ├── mmse                            # how to use mmse function ├── model_pruning                   # how to use model_pruning function
+    ├── gen_cpp_rknn_deploy_demo        # how to generate c++ deployment demo when converting model ├── hybrid_quant                    # how to use hybrid-quantization function ├── mmse                            # how to use mmse function ├── model_pruning                   # how to use model_pruning function
-    ├── dynamic_input                   # how to use dynamic_input function
-    └── board_test                      # how to connect the board for debugging
+    └── multi_input_test                # How to convert multi-input model